CobayaSampler/cobaya/docs/sampler_mcmc.rst

      0.01  0.2   0
      0     0     0.04

-If the option `learn_proposal` is set to ``True``, the covariance matrix will be updated once in a while to accelerate convergence.
+If the option `learn_proposal` is set to ``True``, the covariance matrix will be updated regularly.
+This means that accuracy of the initial covariance is not critical, and even if you do not initially know the covariance, it will be adaptively learnt (just make sure your ``proposal`` widths are sufficiently small that chains can move and hence explore the local shape; if your widths are too wide the parameter may just remain stuck).

-If you are not sure that your posterior has one single mode, or if its shape is very irregular, you should probably set ``learn_proposal: False``.
+If you are not sure that your posterior has one single mode, or if its shape is very irregular, you should probably set ``learn_proposal: False``; however the MCMC sampler is not likely to work well in this case and other samplers designed for multi-modal distributions may be much more efficient.

-If you don't know how good your initial guess for starting point and covariance of the proposal are, it is a good idea to allow for a number of initial *burn in* samples, e.g. 10 per dimension.
+If you don't know how good your initial guess for the starting point and covariance, a number of initial *burn in* samples can be ignored from the start of the chains (e.g. 10 per dimension).
 This can be specified with the parameter ``burn_in``.
-These samples will be ignored for all purposes (output, convergence, proposal learning...)
+These samples will be ignored for all purposes (output, convergence, proposal learning...).
+Of course there may well also be more burn in after these points are discarded, as the chain points converge (and, using ``learn_proposal``, the proposal estimates also converge).
+Often removing the first 30% the entire final chains gives good results (using ``ignore_rows``=0.3 when analysing with [getdist](http://getdist.readthedocs.org/en/latest/)).

 .. _mcmc_speed_hierarchy: